-- 5.10.
-Where the factors which the HOD has to consider in respect of the approval of the language policy, refer to and include emphasis on equality with reference to section 9 of the Constitution, it is misguided. - 5.11.
-The authors Woolman & Bishop (in the well-known work Constitutional Law of South Africa, Volume 4 at page 57) express the view that section 29(2) of the Constitution does not possess a structure of an affirmative action provision as section 9 does, and state the following re section 29(2) of the Constitution, with reference to the right to be educated in the language of choice:

-"As we have consistently been at pains to point out, the final Constitution as a liberal political document does not view all social, legal and economic arrangements through the prism of equality and reparations."
+- 5.11.
+The authors Woolman & Bishop (in the well-known work Constitutional Law of South Africa, Volume 4 at page 57) express the view that section 29(2) of the Constitution does not possess a structure of an affirmative action provision as section 9 does, and state the following re section 29(2) of the Constitution, with reference to the right to be educated in the language of choice: - "As we have consistently been at pains to point out, the final Constitution as a liberal political document does not view all social, legal and economic arrangements through the prism of equality and reparations." - 5.12.

-- 5.12.
 This is precisely what the amendment in the Bill seeks to do and AfriForum submits that it would not pass constitutional muster.
 It seeks to introduce factors outside of the requirements of section 29(2) of the Constitution. - 5.13.
 According to the abovementioned authors, section 29(2) has its own specific criteria that have to be considered in the language of instruction of public educational institutions. - 5.14.
-As has already been pointed out in paragraph 1.13 above, there is no constitutional difference in terms in terms of section 29(2)10 of the Constitution between public schools and public universities.
+As has already been pointed out in paragraph 1.13 above, there is no constitutional difference in terms in terms of section 29(2)9 of the Constitution between public schools and public universities.
 In the latter case there is only a broad national ministerial language policy framework with the power to adopt a language policy vesting in the democratically elected council of a university.
 In the case of public schools, there are the national norms and standards on language policy.
-Why should the power of a SGB of a school to determine and adopt its language policy and in accordance with section 29(2) of the Constitution be conceptually any different from that of a council of a university?
+Why should the power of a SGB of a school to determine and adopt its language policy and in accordance with section 29(2) of the Constitution be conceptually any different from that of a council of a university? - 5.15.
+With reference to the practicability requirement, it is also noteworthy that additional criteria are introduced without the interpretation that was given by the Court in the Ermelo case with reference to section 29(2) to the practicability requirement. - 5.16.
+As is the case with the admission policy, again the reference to the language needs, in general, of the broader community in the education district in which the school is located is vague.
+It lends to arbitrary interpretation and the application of vague and inappropriate criteria. - 5.17.
+In the Ermelo case the broader community had a specific meaning in the context of the facts and circumstances of that particular case.
+It cannot be

-^{10.} The right of everyone to receive education in the language of choice.
+^{9.} The right of everyone to receive education in the language of choice.